parthasarathi085/Expense-Approval-Workflow-use-case/README.md

-# Gen AI:

-# Problem Statement:
-## Expense Approval Workflow use case
+# Expense Approval Workflow use case

 *The Expense Approval Workflow use case in expense management for small language models involves streamlining the process of approving expense reports within a business setting.*